malys/flickr-uploader/README.md

    - Adjust the run schedule settings, the email notifications
    - Under "Run Command" include a reference to the uploadr.cron file `/full/path/to/uploadr.cron`
-- Use  upload.cron added to the distribution and adapt to your needs.
+- Use sample file uploadr.cron added to the distribution and adapt to your needs.
 - Do not use crontab directly.
 Having Task Scheduler replaces crontab.

 ### On Linux/Unix/Mac based systems, run via crontab